jlettvin/UnicodeLexer/README.md

 (variants of ASCII, UTF8, UTF16, and UTF32)
 codepoint classifier, and rudimentary lexer/parser for a proposed XML tree builder.
+This code persists for historical reasons and to guide development of the new code.

-## 2: Automated Unicode codepoint classification ANTLR grammar writer.
+## 2: Automated Unicode codepoint classification ANTLR4 grammar writer.
 Python code to convert authoritative unicode.org resource files into a complete and commented grammar suitable for import into other grammars.
 Similar tables are built within the python code for local testing.
+This code is new to 2016, and supersedes the 2001 code.

 TODO: tables built by Python may outperform other implementations.